BrieucCaillot/whole/README.md

 To add a new interaction in the interactionManager, you will need to create a GameObject, and add the script with the interaction you want to use.
 If the interaction you want does not exist yet, you can create your own script and extend it with Interactions.cs. it just need to return true in the Listen function when the interaction is completed.
 When the gameObject is created you can drag it to the interaction list in the interaction manager.

-Each interaction GameObject should have an string "action" that triggers a function in the GameManager, is defined. if the interaction have a pictogram attached and audio, you have to select the InteractionKey corresponding to the audio/picto defined in InteractionList.cs and enable "hasPicto".
+Each interaction GameObject should have a string "action" that triggers a function in the GameManager, if defined. if the interaction have a pictogram attached and audio, you have to select the InteractionKey corresponding to the audio/picto defined in InteractionList.cs and enable "hasPicto".

 To prevent the interaction to abort too soon, you can enter the audio duration in the GameObject and add an additional delay if needed.